rheber/tyop/README.md

 ## Usage

-Running `tyop` without flags seeds the RNG with the current time and generates 3 lines of 20 characters each separated at intervals of 5 characters.
+Running `tyop` without flags seeds the RNG with the current time and generates 3 lines of 20 home row characters each separated at intervals of 5 characters.

 ### Flags